Plant Tissue Culture Media Ingredients

 2. Micronutrients: Catalysts for Metabolic Activity

-Micronutrients are required in trace amounts (micromolar concentrations) but are vital for enzyme function, photosynthesis, and redox reactions.
+Micronutrients are needed in trace levels (micromolar concentrations) and are essential to enzyme activity, photosynthesis and redox reactions.

 Key Micronutrient Specifications